 A Story About Dealing with Health Anxiety

 My pulse is about 73.
 Temperature is 97.6.
 I wonder if I am hyperventilating.
 The doctor still hasn’t called with my blood test results.
 What if something is abnormal?
 I am only 31 and am not ready to die.
 God, what if its cancer?
 Or heart disease, please don’t be heart disease.
-Imagine having these thought on a regular basis.
+Imagine having these thoughts on a regular basis.
 Imagine having them daily, or even hourly!
 This is being in a state of constant awareness and extreme sensitivity.
 Is this what Health Anxiety causes or is this what caused the Anxiety?
 There is this line between sensible caution and hyper vigilance.
 One day I catapulted over that line and it’s been hell finding my way back to the other side.

 Since the age of 23, I have had what was diagnosed as Anxiety and Panic Disorder.
 I battled through many different medications and several therapists.
 I would go into year long remissions with no symptoms what so ever.
 It would strike again for a while, and then leave.
 A very disruptive yoyo.
 When I would have these panic attacks, it would always start with a feeling that my heart was racing, though it never occurred to me to take my pulse.
 I would sweat, my throat would tighten, and I was certain I was dying.
 I even went to the ER several times only to be given a xanax, patted on the head, and sent out the door.
 I remember one ER visit quite clearly.
 I felt as though I was about to pass out.
 The RN was taking my pulse and she kept re-taking it as though something must have been wrong.
 She continually asked me if I was on any kind of drugs.
 I kept telling her no. I had even given up coffee at that point.
 I never even asked what my heart rate was.
 Never thought to ask.
 I just trusted them and waited for the xanax to kick in, as it eventually did.